What is High Availibility?

-All organizations use a variety of business-critical databases and applications, such as data warehouses, e-commerce applications, customer relationship management systems (CRM), financial systems, supply chain management, and business intelligence systems.
+Most organizations rely on business-critical databases and applications, such as ERPs, data warehouses, e-commerce applications, customer relationship management systems (CRM), financial systems, supply chain management, and business intelligence systems.
 When a system, database, or application fails, these organizations require high availability protection to keep systems up and running and minimize the risk of lost revenue, unproductive employees, and unhappy customers.

 - They automatically failover to a redundant system to pick up an operation when an active component fails.
 This eliminates single points of failure.